petitatelier/web-components-starter/packages/my-component/README.md

-# \<my-component\>
+# ‹@my-org/my-component›

-An example web component, that simply display a title and message — the message being an attribute of the component.
+An example web component, that simply displays a title and message — the message being an attribute of the component.